 This historic seaport features restaurants, bars, art galleries, museums, hotels and more.

-You can sometimes see manatees from the marina itself but for the best chance of seeing one, get out onto the water.
+I’ve often spotted manatees from the marina itself but for the best chance of seeing one, I’d recommend getting out onto the water.

 There are tons of fun water activities that you can do in the marina.
 One of my favorite activities in this area is jet skiing